 Clinical Context: Luliconazole is available as a 1% topical cream administered once daily for 1 week.
 It is an imidazole antifungal that alters the fungal cell membrane by interacting with 14-alpha demethylase (an enzyme necessary for conversion of lanosterol to ergosterol).
 It is indicated for tinea corporis.

-Effective in all forms of tinea pedis but are excellent treatments for interdigital tinea pedis because they are effective against dermatophytes and Candida.
+Topical imidazoles are effective in all forms of tinea pedis but are excellent treatments for interdigital tinea pedis because they are effective against dermatophytes and Candida.
 Some of these drugs (eg, econazole) also have antibacterial activity.
 An econazole foam is now available.

-Broad-spectrum agents with antidermatophytic, antibacterial, and anticandidal activity and are therefore useful in all forms of tinea pedis but especially effective in interdigital tinea pedis.
+Topical pyridones are broad-spectrum agents with antidermatophytic, antibacterial, and anticandidal activity and are therefore useful in all forms of tinea pedis but especially effective in interdigital tinea pedis.

-May use to supplement antimycotic agents in certain clinical situations.
+These dermatological agents may be used to supplement antimycotic agents in certain clinical situations.

 The need for follow-up care in tinea pedis should be assessed on a case-by-case basis.
 Further outpatient visits may be indicated, depending on the extent and severity of the tinea pedis.
 Treatment regimens may need to be switched or augmented.